Luca-Dambro/progetto_programmazione_ad_oggetti_java/README.md

     ]
     }
     ```
-    The application return a BAD REQUEST with the following message:
+    The application return a BAD REQUEST because of the wrong syntax for the conditional operator.
+    The following message is also printed if the user writes a wrong key, for example "fieldNam" instead of "fieldName" in single or multiple filter.

     ``` "Corpo del messaggio JSON errato" ```
 - > localhost:8080/filter/